-- 1) The two clock jumpers must be in the "POD" position.
-See Figure 6 for details. - 2) TARG PWR must be connected.
+- 1) The two clock jumpers must be in the lower position i.e. "POD". - 2) TARG PWR must be connected.
 This jumper supplies power to the bondout CPU.
-See Figure 5 for its location. - 3) If you are using the EPCor the USB, the EPC PWR jumper must be connected to send power to the EPC or the USB.
+This jumper is located on the side of the emulator near the fan power socket.
+See Figure 5 for its location. - 3) If you are using the EPC, the EPC PWR jumper must be connected to send power to the EPC.
 This jumper is located between the PC connector and the power supply socket.
 If you are using the ISA card, this jumper must be left open.
-Otherwise, the power from the ISA will conflict with the emulator 5 volt supply. - 4) Connect the cable between the PC and the 25 pin connector on the emulator board. - 5) It might be a good idea to double check your settings. - 6) Plug in the Nohau 5 volt power supply. - 7) The fans will start immediately. - 8) Double click on the Seehau ST10 icon on your PC desktop. - 9) Seehau will configure itself from startup.bas and may present this message asking if you want to reset the emulator.
+Otherwise, the power from the ISA will conflict with the emulator 5 volt supply. - 4) The two JP5 jumpers must be set to the CS or lower position otherwise Seehau will exit with an error.
+The other jumpers are don't care for this exercise. - 5) Connect the cable between the PC and the 25 pin connector on the emulator board. - 6) It might be a good idea to double check your settings. - 7) Plug in the Nohau 5 volt power supply. - 8) The fans will start immediately. - 9) Double click on the Seehau ST10 icon on your PC desktop. - 10) Seehau will configure itself from startup.bas and may present this message asking if you want to reset the emulator.
 "Macro" will show up at the bottom of the Seehau screen while startup.bas is being executed.
-The two green LEDs on either side of the trace card near the emulator oscillator will illuminate indicating the startup sequence for the trace card is complete. - 10) Position and size the main window to your preference.
+The two green LEDs on either side of the trace card near the emulator oscillator will illuminate indicating the startup sequence for the trace card is complete. - 11) Position and size the main window to your preference.
 You can open up new windows.
 They are found in the New menu item on the main Seehau window.